True nature is impossible to forget.

 Join Ule as she searches for clues to her true nature and identity in a world she originally designed to make her forget.

-Purchase now in ebook format at your preferred online merchant!
+Download for free in ebook format at your preferred online merchant!

 Although I must admit to being one of those unempathetic readers (I found Ule to be a passion-addled nitwit), I did appreciate the novel’s focus on the responsibilities of creators towards their creations.
 Although the details are vague, the Xiinisi as a whole mandate considerate treatment of the beings they call into existence.
 Granted, this is a theme that goes back to Frankenstein, the very roots of the genre, but there is a tendency in F&SF towards autocracy.
 Ule might expect to be revered by her creation, but the novel makes it clear that Ule has made a misstep—both in the eyes of her own people and in the eyes of author and readers. —James Nicoll, James Nicoll Review